yxbh/Cpp-Delegate-Library-Collection/README.md

  * VC workarounds (e.g. C++11 non-conformance workarounds).

 ## Test
-Boost unit test is also available under the unit_test directory.
+Unit tests using the Catch library are available to test how well the equality operators work.
+These are available under the unit_test directory.
 Both a VS2015 and a Qt project(outdated) are provided.
-You will have to modify the Boost library paths to your own before you build the tests.
 VS solution is setted up to run the test post-build.

+The project originally used Boost unit test which was a pain to add in all the dependencies and keeping it up to date.
+Catch is header only and just as easy to use.

 ## Known Issues
 None AFAIK.